thunderbird/webext-docs/browserAction.rst

 =============
 browserAction
 =============
+The browserAction and :doc:`composeAction` APIs first appeared in Thunderbird 64.

 Use toolbar actions to put icons in the mail window toolbar.
 In addition to its icon, a toolbar action can also have a tooltip, a badge, and a popup.
 This namespace is called browserAction for compatibility with browser WebExtensions.

 Types